 ParameterTypeDescription

-To remove a single Knowledge Graph from the no-code application, set the graph_ids parameter to an array containing the IDs of all the other Knowledge Graphs associated with the no-code application, excluding the ID of the Knowledge Graph to remove.
-To remove all Knowledge Graphs from the no-code application, set this parameter to an empty array.
+This method updates the associated Knowledge Graphs to the exact list of IDs provided in the request.
+To remove a single Knowledge Graph from the no-code agent, set the graph_ids parameter to an array containing the IDs of all the other Knowledge Graphs associated with the no-code agent, excluding the ID of the Knowledge Graph to remove.
+To remove all Knowledge Graphs from the no-code agent, set this parameter to an empty array.

 Response format